 I love cookies and they are a weakness of mine so anyway or tip I can do to make them a little bit, even a smidge better for I am all game.
 With that said they still have to taste like a cookie, no cardboard here.

-Some people struggle making peanut butter cookies.
+Some people struggle to make peanut butter cookies.
 Weird, well I thought so until I got a few comments on one of my recipes.
 So I thought I would share a few tips with you.

 - Keep oven temperature between 325-350 degrees.
 For this recipe I bake the cookies at 350 degrees, this makes your cookie chewy on the inside with a crisp outer edge.
 Cookie perfection.